Frequently Asked Questions

 - Creates a networking platform that allows producers to leverage each other's industry knowledge and strengthen connections to their local ag extension office.

 Applications will not be accepted if faxed or emailed.

-Only one Application A per producer can be accepted for Genetics, Livestock Equipment, Livestock Working Cover Facility, Hay Storage, Livestock Solutions and Grain Storage.
-Do not submit your application until you are sure that you have applied for all cost share programs you are interested in .
+Only one Application A per producer can be accepted for Herd Health, Genetics, Livestock Equipment, Working Facility Structures, Hay Equipment, Livestock Solutions, and Row Crop Solutions.
+Do not submit your application until you are sure that you have applied for all cost share programs you are interested in.
 You can submit a separate Application B for Producer Diversification and Application C for Poultry Growers.

 Yes, your cost share reimbursement is taxable.
 You will receive Form 1099 G for payments received over $600.